Tenchi2xh/monospace/resources/test.md

     In a printed document, this usually means [](#page-margins) larger than one inch (a [](#typewriter-habit)).
 On a web page, it usually means preventing the text from flowing to the edges of the browser window.

-5. And finally^[Another side-note.
+5. And finally^[Another side note.
 Exciting!], font choice.
 The fastest, easiest, and most visible improvement you can make to your typography is to ignore the fonts already loaded on your computer (known as [](#system-fonts)) and the [](#free-fonts) that inundate the internet.
 Instead, buy a professional font (like those found in [](#font-recommendations)).
 A professional font gives you the benefit of a professional designer's skills without having to hire one.

     If that's impossible, you can still make good typography with system fonts.
 But choose wisely.
 And never choose [](#times-new-roman) or [](#arial), as those fonts are favored only by the apathetic and sloppy.
 Not by typographers.
 Not by you.